How I Booked United Polaris First Class to Hawaii For Free

 Turkish Airlines Smiles & Miles Program

 There are some insanely great redemption rates for domestic US travel.
 Their two main transfer partners are Capital One and Citi Thank You points.
 Since I don't have points in these two programs, it wasn't an option for me, but something to look into if you happen to have the points.
-Takeoff to Travel wrote an excellent post about his experience flying Polaris to Hawaii + how to book it using Turkish!
+Takeoff to Travel wrote an excellent post about his experience flying Polaris to Hawaii and Miles to Memories on how to book it using Turkish Smiles & Miles!

 Hawaiian Airlines First Class

 Hawaiian economy fares (cash/points) were reasonable and on-par with other carriers.
 However, the price for First Class non-stop flight (only this route has true lie-flat seats) was ridiculous and no non-stop award space.
 The only award redemptions were ones that required a layover, and you will be flying in older seats that are definitely not worth the price (for the points required you can fly on a 15-hour flight to Asia on a much more modern business class product).
 Not a good deal at all.

 I do want to try Hawaiian First Class at some point though...

 American Airlines First Class

 Similar to Hawaiian, point redemptions do not make sense as they are not direct flights, have inferior products, and charge an insane amount of points.

 How To Earn These Points?

 As discussed in detailed above, there are many methods and currencies that will help you achieve the goal of flying Polaris First Class for free.
 Here are a couple card recommendations to help jumpstart your journey: